20 Dec A Case for Boat Cards

 Boat cards – like business cards – are a great way to quickly share info with people you’ve just met.
-(Read more about about boat cards here)
+(Read more about boat cards here)

 My problem was that I’d always forget to take them with me when we went ashore!